yunuskorkmaz/docs.tr-tr/docs/framework/data/adonet/sql/linq/customizing-operations-by-using-stored-procedures.md

 ## <a name="example"></a>Örnek

 ### <a name="description"></a>Açıklama
- Aşağıdaki sınıf geçersiz kılma için bu yöntemleri kullanır.
+ Aşağıdaki sınıf, geçersiz kılma için bu yöntemleri kullanır.

 ### <a name="code"></a>Kod
  [!code-csharp[DLinqOverrideDefaultSproc#2](../../../../../../samples/snippets/csharp/VS_Snippets_Data/DLinqOverrideDefaultSproc/cs/northwind.cs#2)]